UnvanquishedAssets/map-chasm_src.dpkdir/README.md

 About
 -----

-_Chasm_ is a snowstation map featuring a chasm.
+_Chasm_ is a game level featuring a snow station map near a chasm.

 This map is a work in progress by Cody “Supertanker” Jackson for the [Unvanquished](https://unvanquished.net) game project.

+This map is meant to be edited with a level editor like [NetRadiant](https://netradiant.gitlab.io/).

 Visit the [Unvanquished website](https://unvanquished.net) for more information about the game itself.